SherineAwad/ATAC-Seq/README.md

     snakemake -j1 -n -p

-For the sake eproducibility, use conda to pull same versions of tools.
+For the sake reproducibility, use conda to pull same versions of tools.
 Snakemake and conda have to be installed in your system:

     snakemake --cores --use-conda